 I’ve been an entrepreneur since I was nine years old when I made cinnamon toothpicks and sold them at school for the astonishing price of two for a nickel.
 I started a lawn mowing service at age ten.
 I collected baseball cards and coins and eventually exchanged them as the downpayment on my first home purchase via a land contract.

-In 2001 became a co-founder of a medical development company that syndicated physician-owned surgery centers, imaging centers, sleep centers and speciality hospitals.
+In 2001 became a co-founder of a medical development company that syndicated physician-owned surgery centers, imaging centers, sleep centers and specialty hospitals.

-My current start-up is Sight4All, Inc which is developing TESA, The Eye Scan App.
+My most recent start-up is Sight4All, Inc which is developing TESA, The Eye Scan App.
 It measures a person’s glasses prescription using nothing but an iPhone camera.
 I am a co-founder and served as Vice President of Business Development during the first four years from the inception of the company.